-The apartment was part of a period property and had spacious rooms.
+The apartment was in a period property with spacious rooms.
 The traditional witch was a talented artist and we were shown some of his artwork.
 His partner was not interested in Paganism but had good knowledge of business promotion and ideas to market the traditional witch’s talents.
-She spoke of transgender modelling sites that were lucrative when connecting with male clients and I was intrigued as this was a ‘scene’ I knew little about.
-The traditional witch was also a gifted writer and corresponded well in his letters and emails, but in person he was a person of few words.
+She spoke of certain transgender modelling sites that could be lucrative by corresponding with male clients and I was intrigued by this as it was a ‘lifestyle’ I knew little about.
+The traditional witch was also a gifted writer and corresponded well by letters and emails, however in person he was a person of few words.
 It was interesting to discover that the traditional witch was also born and raised in Kent, something we had in common.
 His partner spoke continuously giving the impression that she was the dominant one in their relationship.
-When the traditional witch did converse, I learnt about his relationship with the elderly man at the Conference.
-He did not wish to continue as a member of the magical group as the elderly man did not agree with his future gender change.
-This was a disappointment as it was the group I had hoped to join, but the traditional witch had plans to set up a magical group of his own in the future.
-We conversed easily with the traditional witch and all seemed well so further arrangements were made for them to visit the Tintagel re-enactment of the Battle of Camlann during our holiday.
+When the traditional witch did converse, I learnt about his magical relationship with the elderly man I met at the Conference.
+He revealed that he did not wish to continue membership with the magical group as the elderly man did not agree with his forthcoming gender change.
+This was a disappointment for me as it was the group I had hoped to join, but the traditional witch had plans to set up a magical group of his own in the future.
+We conversed easily with the traditional witch after a while and all seemed well so further arrangements were made for them to visit the Tintagel re-enactment of the Battle of Camlann during our holiday.

 We eventually left the archery group as my husband could not afford to continue paying the high insurance fee.
 The male member who joined us in Cornwall had spread false rumours about us to other members of the team and my former Welsh pen friend.
 This unfortunately seemed to be a trait of many ineffectual men.

-I left the psychic development circle as new members had joined which changed the group dynamics and affected its progression.
+I also left the psychic development circle as new members had joined which changed the group dynamics and affected its progression.

 I studied the Aikido martial art which has close links to Reiki practice.
 Ueshiba the founder of Aikido was an associate of Usui the founder of Reiki and